ElectrifAi/pai-gcp-marketplace/README.md

-# Quick Notes for us

-## Deploy new html
-* update html in scripts/html ( right now we are just using index.html )
-* update the data to volume
-  * export environment variables
-    * export NAMESPACE=default
-    * export APP_INSTANCE_NAME=nginx-1
-  * run scripts/upload-webdata.sh

-# From GCP Demo:

 # Overview

-NGINX is open source software that you can use as a web server, reverse proxy, cache, load balancer, and for streaming media.
-You can also use NGINX as a proxy server for email (IMAP, POP3, and SMTP), and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

-To learn more about NGINX, see the [NGINX website](https://www.nginx.com/).

-This application uses NGINX as a web server and is configured to serve only static content.
-Each NGINX Pod is associated with its own PersistentVolume, which is created as a standard persistent disk defined by Google Kubernetes Engine.
+ProcurementAi application uses NGINX as a web server and is configured to serve only static content.
 This application is pre-configured with an SSL certificate.
 While you are installing the application using the steps below, you must replace the certificate with your own valid SSL certificate.

-## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.

 ## Architecture

 ![Architecture diagram](resources/nginx-k8s-app-architecture.png)

 This application uses NGINX to serve static web content.
-The default configuration includes example content.

 This application exposes two endpoints: HTTP on port 80 and HTTPS on port 443.